vebbling/vebbling/README.md

 ### A Minimal Application

-A minimal Valval application looks something like this:
+A minimal Vebbling application looks something like this:
 ```v
 // demo.v